Shubham-sharma8/saas/README.md

 # ✨**IMPORTANT**

- **Run the database in server:**
+ **MYSQL Database:**
 ## Setting Up and Hosting the Database on Ubuntu 🐬

-Cogify.Social uses a MySQL database to manage data.
+Cogify.Social uses a postgres(insitially mySQL) database to manage data.
 Here is a step-by-step guide to help you create and host the database on an Ubuntu server:

 ### Prerequisites:
 Make sure you have Ubuntu server set up and you have administrative (sudo) rights.